 For single-machine training, see the Keras guide.
 For inference, we recommend that you use Deep Learning Pipelines, which leverages Spark to efficiently perform large-scale batch inference for Keras and TensorFlow models.

-On CPU-only clusters, simply attach dist-keras to your cluster as a PyPi Library.
+tensorflow to your cluster as a PyPi library.

 tensorflow-gpu and attach it to your cluster as a library: